Guildenstern/Tartini/README.md

 Tartini development version 1.3-dev by Andreas Friedmann based on Tartini (version 1.2).
 (C) 2002-2007  Philip McLeod

+I'D LIKE TO GET HELP FROM SOMEONE WHO KNOWS QT5
+I managed to compile this with qt4.
+Most qt3 support is now removed from code.
+However it seems qt5 doesn't like me

 *************************************************************

 Please see INSTALL.txt for info on installing Tartini.